Packaging and Packaging Waste

 Packaging must fulfil certain requirements specific to the manufacturing, composition, reusability, recycling, and recovery.
 According to the requirements packaging shall:

 Single-use plastic beverage containers with a capacity of up to three litres, can be placed on the market in Finland only if the plastic caps and lids still are attached to beverage containers during the intended use.
-The requirement enters into force from July 3, 2024.
+The requirement is effective from July 3, 2024.
 More information about single-use plastic beverage containers is available on Tukes website.

 Package Markings